derrickqin/trello-plugin-all-in-one/Readme.md

 Get it from Chrome Store!
 [Trello plugin all-in-one](https://chrome.google.com/webstore/detail/trello-plugin-all-in-one/pnfioopglhebphfgkagefdmajgibahkk?hl=en)

 ## Background
 Trello boards are really useful for lots of purposes.
-However, there are lots of features that it could have provided such as
+However, there are lots of missing features that users ask for, such as
-- show card age
-- show card number
+- card number
-- show card label name
+- card label name
-- show card count in each column
+- total number of cards in each column
-- show true age for each card (the time that each card has been in the column)
+- true car age (the time that each card has been moved to a column)

 People started to build lots of small extensions to power up their Trello boards.
-Then one day, I found that half of my Chrome extentions were Trello-related.
-I started to think about if I could create an all-in-one plugin which could fulfill all my purposes.
+Then one day, I found that half of my Chrome extensions were Trello-related.
+I started to think about if I should create an all-in-one plugin which could fulfill all my purposes.

 ## Features